framer/motion/api/framer-motion.api.md

     // @internal
     start(animation: StartAnimation): Promise<void>;
     stop(): void;
+    // Warning: (ae-forgotten-export) The symbol "Subscriber" needs to be exported by the entry point index.d.ts
+    //
+    // @internal
+    updateSubscribers?: Set<Subscriber<V>>;
     }

 // Warning: (ae-internal-missing-underscore) The name "motionValue" should be prefixed with an underscore because the declaration is marked as @internal